ThiagoPanini/datadelivery/docs/mkdocs/index.md

 - Check out the [Quickstart](./quickstart/gettingstarted.md) page for a step by step guide on how to start using *datadelivery*
 - The [Variables](./variables/variables.md) section helps users to understand all available module variables
 - The [Architecture](./architecture/infra.md) page you will see details for all AWS infrastructure provided
-- Still have doubts?
-Check the [FAQ](./faq/faq.md) page!

 ## Contacts